Arthur Upfield: Television series

-From 1972 to 1973, Fauna Productions (also responsible for Skippy the Bush Kangaroo) produced a 26-episode television series.
-After a long search for a half-white, half-Aborigine actor, the producers chose English actor Jon Finch for the role of Detective Inspector Napoleon Bonaparte.
-When he suddenly became unavailable, Fauna's John McCallum flew to London in panic and was lucky enough to audition New Zealand actor James Laurenson on his last day there.
-Offered the lead role, Laurenson hurriedly flew to Australia, reading "Bony" books all the way over.
+From 1972 to 1973, Fauna Productions produced a 26-episode television series based on the books.
+Detective Inspector Napoleon Bonaparte was played by New Zealand actor James Laurenson.
+The series was called Boney.

-The series was called Boney, partly to make the pronunciation of the name obvious, and partly because that had been Upfield's original intention – a publisher's misprint on the first novel had renamed the character.
 Most of the episodes were based directly on one of the novels, but there were some adaptations.
 Two original scripts were not directly based on any novel; five novels were not adapted for television, effectively "reserving" them in case a third series was produced.
 At the time, many of the books were reprinted with the spelling altered to "Boney" on the covers (although retaining the original in the text), and featuring a photo from the relevant episode.

 Bony was also a 1990 telemovie and later a 1992 spin-off TV series (using the original "Bony" spelling).
-However, the series was criticised for casting Bony as a white man (played by Cameron Daddo), under the tutelage of "Uncle Albert", an elderly Aborigine played by Burnum Burnum.
+However, the series was criticised for casting Bony as a white man (played by Cameron Daddo), under the tutelage of "Uncle Albert", an elderly Aboriginal man played by Burnum Burnum.